About Guides What I Use

 Claude will create personal copies of each skill and wire them up to your brand voice file.
 Now you have full control.
 You can edit the instructions, add new rules, change the output format, whatever you need.

-The real power here is iteration.
+The real benefit is that you can keep improving them.
 I update my skills every week.
-Small tweaks compound over time.
+Small tweaks add up over time.
 After a long conversation where you've been refining content and giving feedback, tell Claude:

 Reflect on this conversation and update the skill so that it better reflects my preferences given everything we've talked about.
 Go ahead and update the skill.